-Decorating Home Makeovers Furniture Makeovers 4 Steps to Painting Wicker Furniture for a Quick-and-Easy Makeover Give your old wicker pieces a new look with a fresh coat of color.
-We'll show you how to paint wicker furniture in four simple steps.
-By Jessica Bennett Jessica Bennett Instagram Jessica Bennett is the digital assistant home editor at Better Homes & Gardens.
-With a knack for writing and editing, she covers decorating, home improvement, cleaning, organizing, and more for BHG.com.
+Decorating Home Makeovers Furniture Makeovers How to Paint Wicker Furniture for a Colorful Refresh Give your old wicker pieces a new look with a fresh coat of color.
+We'll show you how to do it in just four simple steps.
+By Jessica Bennett Jessica Bennett Instagram Jessica Bennett is an editor, writer, and former digital assistant home editor at BHG.
+She covers interior design, decorating, home improvement, cleaning, organizing, and more.
 With nearly five years of combined experience in digital and magazine journalism, she has contributed over 800 articles for BHG.com to date, and her writing on interior design and decorating has been featured in 16 national print magazines, including Do It Yourself, Country Home, Beautiful Kitchens & Baths, Secrets of Getting Organized, and more.
-Jessica received a Bachelor of Science degree in journalism and mass communication from Iowa State University.
-She also completed a secondary major in French language studies.
-Prior to graduation, she was inducted into the Kappa Tau Alpha honor society, which recognizes academic excellence in the field of journalism.
 She is currently pursuing an interior design certificate from the New York Institute of Art + Design.
-Learn about BHG's Editorial Process Updated on September 20, 2021 Share Tweet Pin Email Project Overview Working Time: 2 hours Total Time: 1 day Skill Level: Kid-friendly In addition to bringing beautiful texture to your porch or patio, wicker furniture is highly practical, lightweight, and durable enough to last for years, even when exposed to the elements.
-But if the woven material is starting to look worn and faded or if the color simply doesn't match the rest of your outdoor decor, it's easy to revamp wicker furniture with a fresh coat of paint.
+Learn about BHG's Editorial Process Updated on October 16, 2022 Share Tweet Pin Email Project Overview Working Time: 2 hours Total Time: 1 day Skill Level: Beginner Estimated Cost: $15-25 In addition to bringing beautiful texture to your porch or patio, wicker furniture is highly practical, lightweight, and durable enough to last for years, even when exposed to the elements.
+But if the woven material is starting to look worn and faded, or the color simply doesn't match the rest of your outdoor decor, it's easy to revamp wicker furniture with a fresh coat of paint.
 The key is to thoroughly clean wicker furniture before you begin painting to ensure the new color adheres properly.
-Spray paint is the best way to paint wicker furniture for a consistent finish, but this project can get messy.
-Be sure to do this outdoors when the weather forecast calls for a day or two of warm temperatures, calm winds, and no rain.
-When you're ready to get started, follow these steps on how to paint wicker furniture for a colorful outdoor refresh.
-What You'll Need Equipment / Tools 1 Drop cloth 1 Stiff bristle brush 1 Sponge Materials 1 Liquid soap 1 Water 1 Liquid deglosser 1 Spray paint primer 1 Outdoor acrylic paint in a spray can Instructions Prepare your project area Plan to paint your wicker furniture outside on a clear, calm day.
+Spray painting wicker furniture is the best way to get a consistent finish, but this project can get messy, so do it outdoors when the weather forecast calls for a day or two of warm temperatures, calm winds, and no rain.
+When you're ready to get started, follow these simple steps.
+What You'll Need Equipment / Tools 1 Drop cloth 1 Stiff bristle brush 1 Sponge Materials 1 Liquid soap 1 Water 1 Liquid deglosser 1 Spray paint primer 1 Outdoor acrylic paint in a spray can Instructions Prepare your project area.
+Plan to paint your furniture outside on a clear, calm day.
 Lay down a drop cloth in the area where you're going to work.
 Be sure you're away from your house or other structures, as spray paint can drift.
-Clean wicker furniture Use a stiff-bristled brush to gently clear away dust, dirt, cobwebs, and other debris.
-Clean wicker furniture with a sponge and soapy water.
-Then use a deglosser to strip the wicker of its previous stain or paint finish, following the manufacturer's instructions.
+Clean the furniture.
+Use a stiff-bristled brush to gently clear away dust, dirt, cobwebs, and other debris.
+Next use a sponge and soapy water, then, following the manufacturer's instructions, use a deglosser to strip the wicker of its previous stain or paint finish.
 This prep work is important to ensure that the paint will adhere well to the surfaces.
 Allow the furniture to dry completely.
-If your wicker furniture requires extensive cleaning, allow it to dry overnight.
-Prime and paint wicker furniture Apply a spray primer and let dry before painting, or use an all-in-one outdoor spray paint that doesn't require priming.
-Holding the can about 8-10 inches away from the surface of your furniture, use gentle sweeping motions to get good coverage without causing drips.
+If the pieces require extensive cleaning, allow them to dry overnight.
+Prime and paint wicker furniture.
+Apply a spray primer and let it dry before painting, or use an all-in-one outdoor spray paint that doesn't require priming.
+Holding the can about 8 to 10 inches away from the surface of your furniture, use gentle sweeping motions to get good coverage without causing drips.
 Be sure to spray from different angles to ensure all exposed surfaces of the wicker are painted.
-Let paint dry Allow the painted wicker to dry for at least one hour.
+Let paint dry.
+Allow the painted wicker to dry for at least one hour.
 If the color is uneven or not bright enough, apply a second coat of paint.
-Once you've achieved the desired color, wait one to two days (check the paint can for exact recommendations) to allow the paint to fully cure before using the furniture.
+Once you've achieved the desired color, wait one to two days (check the paint can for exact recommendations) to allow the paint to cure fully before using the furniture.